 Lemuel Spear's original headstone from 1809, was placed on the other side of the military headstone after repairs in 2024.

-Two of Lemuel Spear's sons, Lemuel "Samuel" Spear and Jacob Spear, fought in the war of 1812.
+Lemuel Spear's son, Jacob Spear, fought in the war of 1812.
 More on their personal and miliary lives are listed on the website.
 Links below and the information can be found under "Veterans" and the "War of 1812" tag on the website's navigation bar.

 On Saturday, April 25th, Macedon held a Hometown Heroes banquet to honor veterans from Macedon, from the Revolutionary War to the present day.
 The banquent was held at Crooked Pines Golf Club for the Macedon Banner Project.
 Senator Pamela Helming, along with Brian Manktelow was there in support.